theminjunchoi/ex-blog/content/article/stayfit-planning.md

 ---
 title: StayFit App Intro
-description: StayFit 앱 개발을 위한 소개 및 계획입니다.
+description: This is an introduction and plan for the development of the StayFit app.
 slug: stayfit-planning
 category: project
 author: MinJun Choi